bensat21/hello-world/README.md

 1. Clone this repository to your local machine.
 2. Open a terminal window and navigate to the directory where you cloned the repository.
 3. Type `python3 hello.py` and press enter.
-4. You should see the "hello, world!" message printed to the console.
+4. You will be promted to input your name and then see the "hello, {your_name}!" message printed to the console.